 How the fixation manifests in an individual's life is influenced by the relative predominance of the three instinctual drives that are inherent in living in a human body: the self-preservation instinct, the sexual drive, and the social drive.
 Thus each of the nine Enneagram types has three sub-types.

-Everyone has aspects of all nine of the Enneagram fixations to some degree, but one is predominant: the core fixation.
-It is the place where we get tripped up most often, and most easily.
-It's also the place where the most profound spiritual realisation and transformation is possible if the painful emotions are neither indulged nor repressed, but merely opened to.
+Everyone has aspects of all nine of the Enneagram fixations to some degree, but one is predominant—the core fixation.
+This is the place where we get tripped up the most, and most easily.
+It's also the place where the most profound spiritual realisation and transformation is possible if the painful emotions are neither indulged nor repressed, but merely met and opened to.

 In the following pages you'll find a description of the nine Enneagram fixations from the inside, as it were.
 To assist me, I've asked nine of the players from my musical, Beyond the Mirror, to help me.
 Each description is accompanied by a selfie of me which, hopefully, transmits the emotional tone of that fixation.

-This will be followed by a list of well known people who operate with the particular fixation, as well as a brief description of how life might feel when lived free of the fixation.
-Finally, there's a page that looks at the subtypes.
+At the end of the page is a list of well known people who operate with the particular fixation.
+Finally, there's a link to the page that looks at the subtypes.